Why COVID-19 is Turning Homeowners to Solar Energy

-If these homes have panels that produce more energy in a given day than what its occupants consume, that power is exported back onto the power grid and credited to the homeowner.
+If these homes have panels that produce more energy in a given day than what their occupants consume, that power is exported back onto the power grid and credited to the homeowner.
 While that may sound nice, recent net metering changes in many cities and states with a high percentage of solar-powered homes only credit solar-powered homeowners for the energy their home produces and exports back onto the grid at 80-90 cents on the dollar.

 Tier 3: Solar and Battery Backup

-Battery backup is essential to working around the utility company as an “energy broker” of your solar array’s excess power you put back onto the grid, instead letting you consume that power at market rate value.
+Battery backup is essential to working around the utility company as an “energy broker” of your solar array’s excess power you put back onto the grid, instead of letting you consume that power at market rate value.
 When a home has solar and battery backup, less of (if not all of) the excess solar power produced by the home’s array that is left unused is stored in a home battery, like the Tesla Powerwall.

-When solar-powered homes are coupled with battery backup, these residences can function almost entirely without the grid and store power for use at a later date without losing 10 to 20 cents on the dollar for power they export back onto the grid for other homes to use.
+When solar-powered homes are coupled with battery backup, these residences can function almost entirely without the grid and store power for use at a later date without losing 10 to 20 cents on the dollar for the power they export back onto the grid for other homes to use.
 Over the span of 40-50 years, that can significantly compound solar ROI.

 Tier 4: Solar-Powered Home With Battery Backup and EVs